kastldratza/zoomrec/README.md

 - [ ] _Join a Meeting_ from csv with url
 - [ ] _Sign In_ to existing Zoom account
 - [ ] _Join Breakout Room_
+- [ ] Join a meeting and start recording automatically by looking up a calendar
+- [ ] Support to record Google Meet, MS Teams, Cisco WebEx calls too
+- [ ] Ability to monitor recordings sessions in various containers

 ---